google/git-appraise/README.md

 this tool can work with any git hosting provider, and the only setup required is installing the client on your workstation.

+Additionally, code reviews can be conducted across multiple hosting providers.
+The list of forks of a repository is also stored in the repository as git objects, allowing code reviews to be pulled from every registered fork.

 ## Installation

 Assuming you have the [Go tools installed](https://golang.org/doc/install), run